xXleowXx/gitlab-charts/doc/installation/migration/docker.md

 1. Follow [official documentation](../../backup-restore/restore.md#restoring-the-secrets)
    on how to restore the secrets from package based installation.

-1. Restart all pods to make sure changes are applied
+1. Restart all pods to make sure changes are applied:

       ```shell
    kubectl delete pods -lrelease=<helm release name>